 - Employee salaries - This includes how many staff you will have and how you plan to pay them

 Your operating costs are likely to go up over time.
 Remember your revenue model from the last entrepreneurship lesson?
-If you decided to build a new feature or advertise your app more to make more revenue, your operating costs might also go up for doing this!
+If you decided to build a new feature or advertise your product more to make more revenue, your operating costs might also go up for doing this!
 Revisit the explanation for your revenue model and look for things that might also make your operating costs go up.

 For instance, if you decided to build more features, you might need to also hire more people to build them.
-Also, if you decide to advertise your app more, you need to spend more money on marketing.
+Also, if you decide to advertise your product more, you need to spend more money on marketing.

 Activity: Calculate your Projections